tutuf/simple_kanban/README.md

 1. Go to your project's **Settings** → **Modules** and check **Simple Kanban**.
 1. For best results we suggest renaming issue priorities to be composed of intuitive symbols only (e.g.  ★, ★★, ★★★ or ♥, ♥♥, ♥♥♥ or even ☃, ☃☃, ☃☃☃).
+1. Adjust order tracker and issue priorities if you need (in **Administration** → **Settings**).

 Usage
 -----

 This plugin is intended to largely replace project's roadmap.
-The only thing it currently is able to do beside displaying neatly issues is changing status by drag'n'drop.
+The only thing it currently is able to do beside displaying neatly sorted issues is changing status by drag'n'drop.

 Sponsors
 --------